-Currently, Matt is investigating extensions to recent breakthroughs in certifiably globally optimal SLAM to problems involving extrinsic sensor calibration and landmark-based SLAM.
+Currently, Matt is applying global polynomial optimization techniques to various estimation and planning problems involving 3D position and orientation.
 This will lead to robots that are able to verify the quality of their model of the world and take action to correct any shortcomings.
 Matt is also interested in deriving bounds on measurement noise that ensure observability and fast, globally optimal solutions to key robotic estimation problems.
-These rigorous formal methods, when combined with state-of-the-art learning-based solutions to problems, will form a high-performance and provably safe architecture for mobile autonomous systems.
+These optimization methods, when combined with state-of-the-art learning-based solutions to problems, will form a high-performance and provably safe architecture for mobile autonomous systems.
+Matt is a Vector Institute Post-Graduate Affiliate, and the recipient of a 2019 Royal Bank of Canada Fellowship.
 Matt has worked on several projects including:

 Sensor Calibration for Robotic Systems

 Emmett Wise*, Matthew Giamou*, Soroush Khoubyarian, Abhinav Grover, Jonathan Kelly

 Jacob Lambert, Lee Clement, Matthew Giamou, Jonathan Kelly